Eddie Miles: Professional basketball career

 A 6 ft 4 in (1.93 m) guard, Miles was selected by the Detroit Pistons with the fourth pick of the 1963 NBA draft.
 He played nine NBA seasons with Detroit, the Baltimore Bullets, and the New York Knicks.
-He suffered an Achilles tendon injury and had surgery in the offseason before the 1971-1972 season, but the injury shortened his career.
+In February 1971, he suffered an Achilles tendon injury that required surgery, from which he was not fully recovered over a year later; shortening his career.